John-Edward Kelly

-John-Edward Kelly (October 7, 1958 – February 12, 2015) was an American conductor and saxophonist.
+John-Edward Kelly (October 7, 1958 – February 12, 2015) was an Irish-American conductor and saxophonist.

 Early life

 Born in Fairfield, California, Kelly began music studies in Belleville, Illinois studying clarinet, saxophone, flute and voice.

 Kelly focused on his passion for the saxophone as he began formal music studies at Florida State University's College of Music.
 He desired to resurrect the original tone and range of the saxophone as intended by its inventor, Adolphe Sax.
 His teachers included Sigurd Raschèr.
 After Florida State, He had a 30-year international career as a classical saxophonist.